 Injuries – due to bearing weight and virtually every activity involving moving this joint, this joint is most commonly injured.
 For sports, ankle sprains are the most common injury.

-Structure – This is an intricate structure that plays the most important role in functional mechanics.
-It is used to link the upper and lower extremities, enable motion of the trunk in three planes, and protect the spinal cord.
+Structure – This intricate structure plays the most important role in functional mechanics.
+It links the upper and lower extremities, enables trunk motion in three planes, and protects the spinal cord.

 - Bones – vertebrae make up the spinal column.
 We have 24 of them.
 The 12 thoracic vertebrae all have ribs attached to them.
 The spinal column also has the sacrum and the coccyx.